blowdart/AspNetAuthenticationWorkshop/readme.md

 }
 ```

-* Next take out all the calls to retrieve the twitter profile in your controller,
+* Next take out all the calls to retrieve the google profile in your controller,
 and reset it to just returning a view.

 ```c#